greyballarini/greyballarini.github.io/_posts/2026-04-26-Analog-Arrays.md

 ![output](https://greyballarini.github.io/assets/img/arrays_output.jpg)

-A tip to my past self would be to remember to put variables under void loop.
+A tip to my past self would be to remember I can put variables under void loop.